X2Engine/X2CRM/README.md

   * More consistent response behavior
   * New method listUsers: gets list of users

+## New in 3.0.2 ##
+* New Services reporting tool
+* Rich text editor now available for activity feed posts and email signatures
+* Bug fixes

 ## Release Notes ##
 ### 3.0 ###
 * The automation designer, while largely complete, is still in active